Emergency?

 Or fill out an incident report:

 Emergency Assistance Call Boxes (located throughout campus) provide immediate connection to Campus Security Dispatch.
-Dispatch may also be reached in person at the Assisi Heights Community Center or through security guards patrolling campus.
+Dispatch may also be reached in person at 1519 Assisi Heights or through security guards patrolling campus.
 In response to a call, FUS will take the required action, dispatching a security guard.

 Non-Emergency Situations